mapbender/mapbender-documentation/en/installation/installation_windows.rst

     upload_tmp_dir
     date.timezone

-* the path from PHP-bin directory to the PATH-variable (Windows environment variable) needs to be set
+* the path from PHP-bin directory to the PATH variable (Windows environment variable) needs to be set
 * activate the required PHP extensions in the php.ini configuration file:

 .. code-block:: ini